OTI Festival 1976: Festival overview

 The festival was held on Saturday 30 October 1976, beginning at 17:00 CST (23:00 UTC).
 It was presented by Raúl Velasco and Susana Dosamantes.
 Velasco had hosted the 1974 festival, making him the first person to host the event twice.
-The musical director was Jesús Rodriguez de Hijar who conducted the Acapulco Philharmonic Orchestra when required.
+The musical director was Jesús Rodriguez de Hijar who conducted the 32-piece Acapulco Philharmonic Orchestra when required.
 The draw to determine the running order (R/O) was held in Mexico City a few day before the festival.

-The winner was the song "Canta cigarra" performed by María Ostiz representing Spain, with "Soy" by Las cuatro Monedas representing Venezuela placing second, and "Era solo un chiquillo" by José Alfredo Fuentes representing Chile placing third.
+The winner was the song "Canta cigarra" written and performed by María Ostiz representing Spain; with "Soy", written by Marlene O'Brien, Kenny O'Brien, and Víctor Daniel, and performed by Las Cuatro Monedas representing Venezuela, placing second; and "Era sólo un chiquillo", written by José Alfredo Fuentes and Óscar Cáceres, and performed by Fuentes himself representing Chile, placing third.
 The festival ended with a reprise of the winning entry.